Seeds for Bonsai Plants

 Fruit is a cone to about an inch in length.
 Used extensively as a seaside street or park planting this species is wind firm, salt tolerant and nitrogen fixing and consequently it is particularly useful in areas of poor sandy soil where it is a valuable windbreak and soil binder.

-They are very hardy trees, drought tolerant but are not frost tolerant to any real degree so are best suited to warmer mediteranean or sub to fully tropical areas, we have seen in survive in zone 9.
+They are very hardy trees, drought tolerant but are not frost tolerant to any real degree so are best suited to warmer Mediterranean or sub to fully tropical areas, we have seen in survive in zone 9.

 This species also makes an excellent bonsai subject.
 Easy to propagate from seed and it can be grown in pots, tubs or indoors as a houseplant in colder climates.